ai-tldr.devAI/TLDR - real-time AI trackerpomegra.ioAI stock market analysis - autonomous investment agents. Cold logic. No emotions.

 Homomorphic Encryption (HE)

-A form of encryption that allows computations to be performed directly on encrypted data (ciphertext) without requiring prior decryption.
-The decrypted result of the computation matches the result of operations performed on the plaintext.
+A form of encryption allowing computations directly on encrypted data (ciphertext) without decryption.
+The decrypted result matches the result of operations on plaintext.

 Plaintext